Toast7426/CyberClass/README.md

 #### Program structure

-CyberClass is configured by the debug program, started by infoDP and associated with other programs
+CyberClass is configured by the console program, started by infoDP and associated with other programs

 #### Instructions